fieldtrip/website/tutorial/human_ecog.md

 ### Interactive plotting

 **47**) For an anatomically informed exploration of the multidimensional outcome of an analysis, create a layout based on the three-dimensional electrode locations.
-This layout is a symbolic representation in which the channels are projected on the two-dimensional medium offered by paper or a computer screen.
+This layout is a symbolic representation in which the channels are projected on the two-dimensional medium offered by paper or a computer screen, see also the [layout tutorial](tutorial/layout).

 The layout is complemented by an automatic outline of the cortical sheet that is specified in cfg.headshape.
 The cfg.boxchannel option allows selecting channels whose two-dimensional distances are used to determine the plotting box sizes in the following step.

     cfg            = [];
     cfg.headshape  = pial_lh;